ankane/chartkick/README.md

 <%= line_chart data, bytes: true %>
 ```

-Show a message when data is loading
+Specify the message when data is loading

 ```erb
 <%= line_chart data, loading: "Loading..." %>
 ```

-Show a message when data is empty
+Specify the message when data is empty

 ```erb
 <%= line_chart data, empty: "No data" %>